roudraneelash/Notes/README.md

 - wrapper class , Autoboxing & unboxing
 - Access modifiers

+-- static block excutes once when the class is loaded -- nonstatic block executes everytime a new instance is created

 -Exception Handling

-- compile time error- due to syntax error
+- Checked Exceptins -- compile time error- due to syntax error
-- RunTime error- Abnormal termination of a program
+- Unchecked Exceptions -- RunTime error- Abnormal termination of a program

 Throwable is thr parent class of all Exceptions in Java